-With 3 billion people accessing the Internet, the mobile Web interface is now a critical channel for lead generation in a world of smart portable devices
+With over 4 billion people accessing the Internet, the mobile Web interface is now a critical channel for lead generation in a world of smart portable devices

 There’s no doubt the mobile app revolution changed people’s perception of what’s possible with a portable computing device.
 Native apps are now a must-have conduit to smart device empowered audiences everywhere.
 But what about the mobile Web?
 Should marketers target this interface as a way to reach buyers?
 The answer is a resounding yes and here’s why.